 While a patent search is recommended, it is not obligatory.
 A party who is familiar with the field or has conducted his own search may elect to file an application without the benefit of an attorney search.
-While some cost savings may result, there is the possibility that earlier patent references may exist which may result in rejection of the application, Furthermore, the patent search aids the attorney in drafting the application and claims to distinguish over the prior art.
+While some cost savings may result, there is the possibility that earlier patent references may exist which result in rejection of the application in the Patent Office.
+Furthermore, the patent search aids the attorney in drafting the application and claims to distinguish over the prior art.

 The Next Step

 If it is determined that the invention is patentable, the next step is to file a patent application.

 Utility patents may be granted to anyone who invents or discovers any new and useful process, machine, article of manufacture, or compositions of matter, or any new useful improvement thereof.